Liz Ergle has one major rule for her kids: In this family, we tell the truth.

 That said, it’s best to avoid manipulating children into good behavior by telling them they’re being watched.

 That’s how Ergle and her husband do it: “We don’t connect it to behavior.
 The Elf on the Shelf isn’t reporting to Santa.
 We’d rather that come intrinsically; they’re just expected to make good choices.”

 And what if your children start to ask questions, such as, “How could one person visit every house in the world in one night?”
 Wonders says that’s a good time to encourage critical-thinking skills by replying, “What do you think?”

 5. Lies about lying

-If you tell your child a lie and get called on it, it’s best to own up, Wonders says.
-Explain why you didn’t tell the truth (“I wanted to keep the party a surprise for Daddy” or “I thought knowing that would make you sad”) and ask the child how he or she is feeling.
+If you tell your child a lie and they call you out on it, it’s best to own up, Wonders says.
+Explain why you didn’t tell the truth (“I wanted to keep the party a surprise for Daddy” or “I thought knowing that would make you sad”) and ask the child how they are feeling.

 If appropriate, you can apologize to your child, Wonders says.

 “It depends on the situation, but if you feel you should have told the truth, it models something really beautiful for children when parents say, ‘You know what, I realize I should have told you the truth.
 And I want to tell you I’m sorry, because it’s important to be honest.’”